mwshinn/PyDDM/doc/cookbook/models.rst

     1995       0  0.949016    995        1       1
     1996       1  0.957841    996        1       1

-As you can see, the PyDDM model used to simulate the model is pretty simple.
+As you can see, the PyDDM model used for the simulations is pretty simple.
 The real magic is in the loss function.
 For fitting these data, we can use the following loss function, which implements Rescorla-Wagner for a two-armed bandit.
 To implement a different model, this is what you need to edit.